 Sokoke bushy-tailed mongoose (Bdeogale omnivora)

-Some of the 40 mammals of the area: Red-, Blue- and Common Duiker, Waterbuck, Bushbuck, Suni, African Civet Cat, Large-spotted Genet, Caracal, Golden cat, Wild cat, Serval Cat, different Mongoose, Sykes Monkey (Cercopithecus mitis albigularis) and Green Monkeys, Yellow baboons, various squirrels, Ground Pangolin, Aardvark, Cape hare, Buffalo, Elephants and many more
+Some of the 40 mammals in Arabuko Sokoke Forest: Red-, Blue- and Common Duiker, Waterbuck, Bushbuck, Suni, African Civet Cat, Large-spotted Genet, Caracal, Golden cat, Wild cat, Serval Cat, different Mongoose, Sykes Monkey (Cercopithecus mitis albigularis) and Green Monkeys, Yellow baboons, various squirrels, Ground Pangolin, Aardvark, Cape hare, Buffalo, Elephants and many more

-30 amphibian species and 88 reptiles (tortoises, lizards and snakes) occur in the region.
-Should you be interested in snake please visit East African Reptile Centre former Bio-Ken snake park
+30 amphibian and 88 reptile species (tortoises, lizards and snakes) occur in the region.
+Should you be interested in snake please visit Watamu Snake Farm.
+They also organize interesting herpetological tours.

-Invertebrates – Nobody knows exactly how many beetles, dragon flies, grasshoppers, crickets, spiders, ants, millipedes, centipedes, termites live here.
+Invertebrates – Nobody knows exactly how many beetles, dragon flies, grasshoppers, crickets, spiders, ants, millipedes, centipedes, termites live in Arabuko Sokoke Forest.
 Butterflies are around 250 registered species.
 Some of them can be seen at the butterfly farm (Kipepeo Project) near the Gedi ruins.

 6 world wide endangered birds occur in this area